Thomas L. Rosser: Early life and career

 Rosser was born on a farm called "Catalpa Hill", in Campbell County, Virginia, the son of John and Martha Melvina (Johnson) Rosser.
 In 1849, the family relocated to a 640 acre farm in Panola County, Texas, some forty miles west of Shreveport, Louisiana.
 The 13-year-old Tom Rosser led the wagon train bearing his mother and younger siblings westward, as business considerations compelled his father to remain in Virginia for a short time.
 Texas Congressman Lemuel D. Evans appointed Rosser to the United States Military Academy in 1856.
-However, Rosser did not complete the required five-year course of study, as Rosser, a supporter of Texas secession, resigned when Texas left the Union on April 22, 1861, two weeks before the scheduled graduation.
+However, Rosser did not complete the required five-year course of study; as a supporter of Texas secession, he resigned when Texas left the Union on April 22, 1861, two weeks before the scheduled graduation.
 Rosser traveled to Montgomery, Alabama, to enlist in the Confederate States Army.
 Thomas Rosser's roommate at the academy, George Armstrong Custer was a close friend and despite being on opposing sides this friendship continued both during and after the Civil War ended.
 He was known for his "hit and run" raids.